-The Coalition conducts an annual series of forums to educate the public.
-Recent speakers have included Arianna Huffington, Jeffrey Toobin, US appeals court judge Alex Kozinski, Daniel Ellsberg, First Amendment lawyer Floyd Abrams, investigative reporter Seymour Hersh, Internet journalism pioneer Dan Gillmor, and many more.
-Conferences are produced with the Graduate School of Journalism at UC Berkeley; the USC Annenberg School of Communication; Cal-State Fullerton; and the Biederman Media Law Institute, Southwestern Law School.
+Past speakers at FAC forums have included Arianna Huffington, Jeffrey Toobin, US appeals court judge Alex Kozinski, Daniel Ellsberg, First Amendment lawyer Floyd Abrams, investigative reporter Seymour Hersh, Internet journalism pioneer Dan Gillmor, and many more.

 As a nonprofit, we do not lobby the California Legislature.
 However, we do engage in oversight of the legislative process, working with legislators and committee staffs, and providing testimony in support of First Amendment-friendly bills, and against bills that would turn the clock back.
 In a major effort, the Coalition authored and sponsored FOI legislation, ultimately put before the voters and enacted in 2004 as “Proposition 59,” to amend the California constitution to include a right to open-government.